 Where Cat7 cables sound great on paper -- especially considering when they were originally released – there are some reasons why the standard is not as useful or as viable as comparable cables like Cat6A.

-One of the most important reasons is that Cat7 specification is a proprietary standard developed by a group of companies.
+One of the most important reasons is that the Cat7 specification is a proprietary standard developed by a group of companies.
 It is not an IEEE standard and is not approved by TIA/EIA.
 Cat7 cables don't use the traditional RJ-45 Ethernet header (technically known as an 8P8C connector).
 The GG45 connector that is used instead, is a proprietary connector.
-Despite its backward compatibility with RJ45, these connectors are hard to come by.
+It is, however, backward compatible with RJ-45 and could be used interchangeably for the most part, but due to the limited adoption of Cat7 Ethernet cables, the GG45 Connector is hard to come by.
 Cat7 cables are also compatible with the TERA connector, although that has also seen very little use in the industry. (see below)

 Image Credit: Wikipedia

-This lack of conformity with prior cable standards has led to Cat7 being an exceedingly unpopular cable category and ultimately drove the development of Cat6A cables in 2008.
+This lack of conformity with prior cable standards has led to Cat7 being an exceedingly unpopular cable category and ultimately drove the development of Cat6A cables shortly after its initial release.
 While that standard proved more popular, it also added to the confusion.
 Marketing comparable Cat6A cables is difficult when Cat7 sounds better and newer, by virtue of having a higher number category.
 This has resulted in some sellers using Cat7 as a way to sell their Cat6A cables.
 So be sure to check the specifications of any Cat7 cables you are interested in buying, before typing in your card details.

 No nod for Cat7